shinwei-chong/microfluidics-drop-coalescence/video-processing/README.md

    Initial test of image processing steps on (pre-)extracted video frames (image binarisation), then obtaining information on the bounding box of drops.

 + ***labeldrops_TEST.mlx***
    Combine video frames extraction function with image processing workflow, so code can run directly given a user-input video.
 Final output is a video with bounding boxes overlaid onto the footage.

++ ***dropCrop_TEST.mlx***
+   Shows step-by-step the processing and cropping of drop images.
+Also used as debugger.

 ## Function Files - used in test scripts
 + ***extractVidFrames.m***